noclue702/One-Crazy-Summer/README.md

 # One-Crazy-Summer
-The first HTML in my coding adventure
+The first HTML in my coding adventure.
+Oh Yea